 - Study your market.
 Although it’s an additional cost, consider hiring a professional to handle social media, your website and advertising.
 A professional may uncover ways to make money while you’re busy working the land.

 - Involve a tax professional.
 Your income may be reported as profit or loss on a Schedule C, with you as a sole proprietor.
 Or, it may make more sense tax wise to set up the farm as its own entity.
 Some purchases for a farm (such as animal feed) may be tax exempt, for example.

 - Buy dirt.
-Yes the country song is correct.
+Yes, the country song is correct.
 Owning land is important, especially if you are going to grow crops or animals.
-Owning land creates a buffer between you and your neighbors.
+Also, owning land creates a buffer between you and your neighbors.

 - Consult local zoning officials.
 Even an operation as small as a micro-farm may not be allowed in certain areas.
-Before you buy or lease land, or start a farm business on land you already own, make sure such use complies with local ordinances.
+Before you buy or lease land or start a farm business on land you already own, make sure such its use complies with local ordinances.

 15 Ideas for Making Money on a Small Farm

 Customers love this.
 Many people look forward to a family strawberry-picking expedition as a rite of spring.

 Let’s say your small farm raises honey bees.
 You can sell honey through your online storefront.